3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 <img width="752" alt="screen shot 2015-07-31 at 3 45 04 am" src="https://cloud.githubusercontent.com/assets/25366/9005855/8e7bee44-3736-11e5-9276-d930778b197a.png">

 Beautiful!
 But we need more.
-How do we actually list out our todos? `ng-repeat`.
+How do we actually list out our todos?
+We can use the `ng-repeat` directive.

 ```html
 <ul id='todos'>